neoneye/newton-commander/CONTRIBUTING.md

 Here are possible starting points thats that doesn't require that you know every corner of NC.

+# Double click to change directory

+- *Difficulty level: Easy programming skills*
+- I think it's in the `NCLister.m` in the `newton-commander-ui` repository.

+In Finder you can double click on a folder to change directory.
+In NC you can only change directory using the Enter key.

 # Drag and drop on the NC icon

 - *Difficulty level: Easy programming skills*